 The Hearts of Parents and their Children

-Stepping out on the mission field is the same for parents as walking through their front door; the truth is that a house where Jesus is Lord is a home where children can secure their eternity.
 The more experiences a family shares together – worshipping together, reading Scripture together, praying together, participating in church together, serving others together, listening to music that uplifts the name of Jesus together – the closer they become as a family.
 As parents and children turn their hearts toward each other, they are fulfilling God’s plan for his creation.

 If you are a parent and feel overwhelmed, you’re not alone.
 But don’t panic.
 The tools you need to be successful are available.
 The fact that you are longing for your children to turn their hearts toward you and you are willing to turn your heart toward them can only mean that God is at work within you!
 If you’re ready for the next step, here are some basic principles that every home should practice:

 1) Have a family devotion time every day.
 Read the Bible out loud together, read family devotionals out loud together, pray out loud together.
 2) Participate in church together.
 Witness each other worshipping, praying, singing, listening, responding, and be sure to discuss it afterwards as a family.
 3) Enjoy each other and serve those around you.
 Eat together, play together, and read together.
 Most importantly, serve others together – whether it’s at church, a local food bank, or in and around your neighborhood.
 These memories will last forever.
 4) Bless each other.
 Speak words of encouragement and hope to each other every chance you get.
 Discuss family issues and come to an agreement that you will overcome any obstacle that stands in the way of your family.
 5) Let the Spirit of God do the rest.
 He is on your side.
-Listen when he calls and follow where he leads.
-Please know this: your family can do all things through Christ who gives you strength!
+Listen when he calls and follow where he leads, knowing that your family can do all things through Christ who gives you strength!

 May your family experience his goodness and delight as you draw closer to Jesus and each other.
 And don’t hesitate to reach out to us for resources, guidance, or prayer.
 Remember, the Lord is great and he is ready to bless you and your family!